THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Back in town we grabbed some ice cream and talked a few plans.
-We were looking at last-minute cruise deals, and didn’t find anything for less than $950, which we decided was too much for a) sitting on various beaches, which is not my favorite activity and b) sitting on a boat, which we do all the time!
-We did decide to book a scuba trip.
+We were looking at last-minute cruise deals, and didn’t find anything for less than $950, which we thought was too much for a) sitting on various beaches, which is not my favorite activity and b) sitting on a boat, which we do all the time!
+We booked a scuba trip instead.

 Tuesday David had a headache (too much sun), so we stayed on the boat for a quiet day.
 We were also told that we aren’t allowed to use our underwater lights.
 That was a big bummer, and I’m not entirely sure why, since the city docks have underwater lights on them as well.

 Wednesday we did our dive with Academy Bay Diving.
 The staff was all really great.
 We did the North Seymour Island dive.
 We got up and at ’em at 5:45 in order to be at the dive shop at 6:40.
 Thankfully the water taxis run 24/7.
 We were offered a small breakfast and then packed up for a short drive.
 We got on a dive boat and headed to the island.

 First, we stopped for a general briefing and to test out our weights.
 The water here was shallow and sandy, so we got geared up and spend about one minute testing our gear.
 There were seven of us for the dive, and one guy doing a Discover Scuba lesson, which ran in between the main dives.
 From the boat, we could watch the frigate colony on the island, and although we’ve been seeing frigates for months, we finally saw some of the males with their red, inflated throats.